hofab/book_summaries/README.md

 - [Deep Work](https://github.com/hofab/book_summaries/blob/master/books/Deep_Work_Cal_Newport.md): Rules for Focused Success in a Distracted World
   - Cal Newport - ISBN-13: 978-1455586691
-  - {How to win friends and influence people](https://github.com/hofab/book_summaries/blob/master/books/how_to_win_friends_and_influence_people.md): The first - and still the best - book of its kind - to lead you to success
+  - [How to win friends and influence people](https://github.com/hofab/book_summaries/blob/master/books/how_to_win_friends_and_influence_people.md): The first - and still the best - book of its kind - to lead you to success
   - Dale Carnegie - ISBN-11: 1-4391-6734-6